-It's a decent automatic, too.
+It’s a decent automatic, too.
 It shifts smoothly, though it does have a tendency to upshift aggressively to keep engine rpm low and save fuel.
-The transmission's Sport mode remains fully automatic unless you press one of the shift paddles on the steering wheel, which gives you control of gear changes.
-Driver-initiated shifts, however, aren't particularly quick.
+The transmission’s Sport mode remains fully automatic unless you press one of the paddle-shift levers on the steering wheel, which gives you control of gear changes.
+Driver-initiated shifts, however, aren’t particularly quick.

 The Grand Sport’s brakes are particularly well executed.
 They’re shared with the high-performance Corvette Z06 and feature 14-inch front and 13.4-inch rear cross-drilled rotors gripped by six-piston front and four-piston rear calipers.
 The result is a firm brake pedal that offers good feel, which makes it easy to fine-tune stopping power.

 The Grand Sport uses a suspension setup similar to the Z06’s, as well as wider alloy wheels and tires — 9.5 inches in front and 12 inches in back.
 Considering the high level of grip this setup offers, the ride is relatively compliant.
 However, Cars.com editor Joe Bruzek noted that the Grand Sport’s wide tires had a tendency to wander from side to side on rougher grooved pavement.